-Dedications of land for open space through the execution of conservation easements for the purpose of fulfilling density requirements to obtain subdivision or building permits are not considered a conservation easement for purposes of this credit.
+Dedications of land for open space through the execution of conservation easements for the purpose of fulfilling density

 Land means a fee simple title to real property located in New York State, with or without improvements.
 This includes rights of way; water and riparian rights; easements; privileges, and all other rights or interests relating to or connected with real property, excluding buildings, structures and improvements.